 Photo: Random username 083794703875938 / Wikimedia Commons

 October is a good time to visit Angkor Wat as there are fewer tourists compared to the peak months of November-March.
-This UNESCO World Heritage site is known for its Khmer architecture and stone carvings.
-Early mornings bring cooler air, making it a great time to watch the sunrise over the temple, which makes visiting and watching the sunrise at Angkor Wat, one of the best things to do in Cambodia in October.
+This UNESCO World Heritage site is renowned for its Khmer architecture and intricate stone carvings, making it a highlight among places to visit in Cambodia for a honeymoon.
+Early mornings bring cooler air, creating the perfect atmosphere to watch the sunrise over the temple.
+This magical experience not only offers breathtaking views but also adds a romantic touch, making visiting and watching the sunrise at Angkor Wat one of the best things to do in Cambodia in October.

 3. Explore Khmer Art At The National Museum